 - Health Providers

-- Treatment sites in Chula Vista and Hillcrest
+- Treatment site in Chula Vista open Wednesday through

 - Fact Sheets & Other Documents

 - Paxlovid Sample Prescription (fillable)

 - Fact Sheet for Patients, Parents and Caregivers (Spanish)

 - University of Liverpool COVID-19 Drug Interactions Checker

 - Frequently Asked Questions on the EUA of Paxlovid